-All results that follow were produced by minimizing t-SNE's cost function (4) with Delta-Bar-Delta gradient descent (as in [1]) for a maximum of 2,000 iterations, monitored every 50 iterations.
-Early stopping was permitted if the cost function decreased by < 0.1% for 3 consecutive monitoring steps (150 learning steps).
-The learning rate for gradient descent was set = 200, with momentum increased from 0.5 to 0.8, in line with [1].
+All results that follow were produced by minimizing t-SNE's cost function (4) with Delta-Bar-Delta gradient descent (as in [2]) for a maximum of 2,000 iterations, monitored every 50 iterations.
+Early stopping was permitted if the cost function decreased by <0.1% for 3 consecutive monitoring steps (150 learning steps).
+The learning rate for gradient descent was set = 200, with momentum increased from 0.5 to 0.8, in line with [2].
 Although the use of exaggeration (inflating the high-d similarities P by some constant α) is widely thought to improve the minimization of (4) and avoid crowding in the embedded space, no consensus on how much exaggeration to use, or how long to enforce it, seems to exist.
-Various contradictory work recommends both early and late scheduling of high and low values of α [1, 34, 37, 29, 38], while a preprint suggests use of exaggeration may fundamentally alter the nature of t-SNE altogether [16].
-As a result, we have taken the conservative recommendation of [16] and linearly annealed α from 4 to 2 over the 2,000 prescribed learning steps to effect mild versions of both early and late exaggeration schemes.
-Batch neural gas learning [6] generated the prototypes used in this work for all datasets except Ocean City, where the previously scrutinized SOM prototypes from [8] were used for comparative consistency.
+Various contradictory work recommends both early and late scheduling of high and low values of α [2,36,39,31,40], while a preprint suggests use of exaggeration may fundamentally alter the nature of t-SNE altogether [17].
+As a result, we have taken the conservative recommendation of [17] and linearly annealed α from 4 to 2 over the 2,000 prescribed learning steps to effect mild versions of both early and late exaggeration schemes.
+Batch neural gas learning [7] generated the prototypes used in this work for all datasets except Ocean City, where the previously scrutinized SOM prototypes from [9] were used for comparative consistency.

-5. Results
+6. Results

-5.1.
-Meta-Analysis I: Overall Aggregated Results
+6.1.
+Meta-analysis I: overall aggregated results

-Figure 3 reports standardized effects $Z{\mu}(T)$ for each method, showing overall aggregated effect sizes (top panel,
+Fig. 3 reports standardized effects $Z{\mu}(T)$ for each method, showing overall aggregated effect sizes (top panel, [a]) and those aggregated by dataset (middle panel, [b]) and measure (bottom panel, [c]).
+The Z{μ} scores for individual measures were combined in pan-